Fed keeps key rate near zero, sees inflation as ‘transitory’ - The Boston Globe

 Some companies have recently said they plan to raise prices to offset the cost of more expensive supplies.
 They include the consumer products giants Procter & Gamble and 3M as well as Honeywell, which makes industrial and consumer goods.
 Powell has said he expects supply bottlenecks to lead to temporary price increases, rather than to a prolonged bout of accelerating inflation.

-They’ve set that goal so that inflation would average 2% over time, to offset the fact that it has been stuck below 2% for nearly the entire past decade.
+They’ve set that goal so that inflation would average 2 percent over time, to offset the fact that it has been stuck below 2 percent for nearly the entire past decade.
 Fed policymakers favor price gains at that level as a cushion against deflation — a prolonged drop in prices and wages that typically makes people and companies reluctant to spend.

 Advertisement